Morecambe and Lunesdale: Historic

+1983–2010

 Before 1950, Morecambe was in the Lancaster constituency.
 This seat was formerly Morecambe and Lonsdale and gained a new name and redrawn boundaries in 1983.
 For the general election of that year, sections of the constituency were removed to be united with the former county of Westmorland in the Westmorland and Lonsdale constituency.
-For the 1983 election the electoral wards used in the creation of the new seat were:
+For the 1983 election the City of Lancaster electoral wards used in the creation of the new seat were: